 Dr. Shi moved to Queen’s University Belfast in late 2004, working as postdoctoral research fellow, with his research interests being focused on functionality of erythropoietin receptor on tumour cells.
 In early 2010, Dr. Shi joined Kingston University London as a lecturer, then senior lecturer in haematology, with his main research interests still being in functionality of erythropoietin receptor on tumour cells and molecular mechanisms of leukaemia therapeutics.
 He got his Postgraduate Certificate in Learning and Teaching in Higher Education at Kingston University in 2012.

 In late 2015, Dr. Shi joined Middlesex University as a senior lecturer in biomedical science.
 He is now the programme leader for MSc Biomedical Science (Haematology and Transfusion Science).
-His current research interests include erythropoietin receptor signalling pathways in tumour cells, molecular mechanism of the synergism between all-trans retinoic acid and arsenic trioxide in the treatment of acute promyelocytic leukaemia, the role of epigenetics in leukaemogenesis and the possibility as drug target, and the role of bone marrow microenvironment in haematological malignancies.
+His current research interests include functionality of erythropoietin receptor on tumour cells and anti-leukaemic effects of antimicrobial peptides and their molecular mechanisms of action.

 English and Chinese